Main

 • SUSTAINABLE CITIES AND COMMUNITIES

-Innovation & Corporate Development Corporate Development Real Estate asset management We will provide solutions for longstanding social issues in the U.S., where the aging and nuclearization of society is reaching an advanced stage, through the ownership and operation of senior living properties.
-Raise awareness of our senior living properties as an option for U.S. seniors to spend an enriching old age and contribute to build pleasant regional communities.
+Innovation & Corporate Development Corporate Development Real Estate asset management We will provide solutions for longstanding social issues in the US, where the aging and nuclearization of society is reaching an advanced stage, through the ownership and operation of senior living properties.
+Raise awareness of our senior living properties as an option for US seniors to spend an enriching old age and contribute to build pleasant regional communities.

 • Continue to raise the quality of the main business' services and properties.